On International Women’s Day, Egyptian women contemplate being overlooked in the formation of a post-Mubarak future.

 Another disheartening setback that raises questions about the future of women’s rights in Egypt is the return of sexual harassment to the streets.

 While the protests have been hailed for being harassment-free in a society infamous for widespread sexual harassment, Engy Gozlan, who works with HarassMap, an initiative that enables women to report sexual harassment via SMS, says sexual harassment incidents have returned to their pre-protests level.
 It is estimated that more than 80 per cent of Egyptian women have encountered sexual harassment.

 Fears that the condition of Egyptian women could return to ‘normal’ after the uprising appear legitimate.
 After all, there have been several cases in history of uprisings that prove that “women can be used in a revolution and then told ‘thank you, you can go back home,'” Wassef says.

 Thus while the widespread participation of Egyptian women in the uprising can be considered “one more step towards women’s empowerment, it should not hold expectations,” says Marina Ottaway, the director of Carnegie Endowment’s Middle East programme.

-Reflecting on the Algerian national liberation struggle in the 1960s, Ottaway says: “Francis Fanon, [one of the most influential writers on the Algerian struggle at the time], has argued that the war of independence has changed the relations between men and women and enhanced the participation of women in the public sphere.”
+Reflecting on the Algerian national liberation struggle in the 1960s, Ottaway says: “Francis Fanon,, has argued that the war of independence has changed the relations between men and women and enhanced the participation of women in the public sphere.”